anai

 If they both are EQUAL, then can you guarantee that both PDs will move at the same rate?.
 If A�s PD becomes unavailable and B�s become current.
 B will get GC faster than A even though both were equal (from your logic).
 Is this fair, then?

-• Carnival in Rio de Janeiro
+hairstyles Carnival of Rio de Janeiro

-• abcdgc
+abcdgc

 12-27 09:20 AM